learningequality/morango/docs/architecture/counters/concepts_and_definitions.rst

 -------------------
 We calculate highest counters associated to all the unique instance IDs for a filter and all filter’s supersets.
-We generate a list of instance ID and associated highest counters pertaining to a filter, which the requesting morango instance should send to another morango instance that it would like data from.
+We generate a list of instance ID and associated highest counters pertaining to a filter, which the requesting Morango instance should send to another Morango instance that it would like data from.
-This becomes an efficient way to determine what data a morango instance already has, so we can only send the data that the morango instance needs.
+This becomes an efficient way to determine what data a Morango instance already has, so we can only send the data that the Morango instance needs.